hfern/sourceq/README.md

 ##Master Queries

 A `sourceq master` command will querying a Source Master Server to obtain a list of servers.
 By default, only IPs are returned by the Master server.
-If you only request the IP field (`--fields "ip"`) then only a single request to the master server will be dispatched
+If only the IP field is requested (`--fields "ip"`) then only a single request to the master server will be dispatched.
+If other fields are requested (`--fields "ip,name"`) then a single, additional request will be dispatched _for each ip returned by the master_ server.

 Use the --json flag to output a JSON encoded array of the retrieved servers to StdOut instead of printing a table of servers.
 Diagnostic information may still be printed to StdLog.